-- Loss of interest in sex: This is both due to lower levels of estrogen, leading to a lower sex drive.
+- Loss of interest in sex or sexual dysfunction: This is both due to lower levels of estrogen, leading to a lower sex drive.
 Also, painful experience during sex can lead to loss of further interest in it

 - Light bleeding can also be observed following intercourse due to the friction.
 This friction can cause tissues to tear and bleed